IndieWebify Your Hugo Website

 </p>

-This way your social networks are not ones that define your identity, rather it is you who declare and control it.
+This way, your social networks do not define your identity; rather, it is you who declare and control it.

 Content definition with microformats

 After defining yourself, the next step is to define your content.
-It is important for other sites and services to not just identify you, but your content too.
-Just add an h-entry markup (again part of microformats2 specification) to the posts template.
-This is possible by identifying the layouts that handle your posts and adding some markups to it.
+It is important for other sites and services not just to identify you but your content too.
+Just add a h-entry

 <article class="h-entry">